Nancy Kricorian

 Nancy Jean Kricorian (born September 19, 1960) is an American author of the novels Zabelle (1997) and Dreams of Bread and Fire (2003).
 Houghton Mifflin Harcourt published her third novel All the Light There Was in March 2013.

 Personal life and career

 Kricorian was born in Watertown, Massachusetts, the daughter of Irene (Gelinas), a child care provider, and Edward L. Kricorian, a meatcutter.
 She is of Armenian descent on the paternal side and French-Canadian descent on the maternal side.
 Her grandmother's family was almost annihilated during the Armenian genocide with only her grandmother and a younger brother surviving.
-Kricorian stated in an interview that her non-confomity started during her childhood as she recalled: "One time I was having a fight with my father and he said, 'Now you don't talk to me like that'.
+Kricorian stated in an interview that her non-conformity started during her childhood as she recalled: "One time I was having a fight with my father and he said, 'Now you don't talk to me like that'.
 And I responded 'I'm going to talk and I'm going to talk and you can't stop me'.
 That is a kind of resistance, they are telling me to shut up, lie down, go shopping, no, I don't want to".